RAISING A WHISTLEBLOWING CONCERN

 You’ve seen something that concerns you at work but you’re not sure how or whether you should whistleblow.

 Think about raising the concern internally in the first instance – there is the added advantage of your employer being able to act quickly on your concerns than an external body.
+If you’re unsure of who would qualify as your employer, you will find more information on the legal test on internal disclosure here.

 For instance, you may want to consider approaching your line manager or supervisor.
 If for whatever reason you can’t raise your concerns with them – maybe they are involved in the wrongdoing, you don’t trust them to act properly, you have a poor working relationship, or you fear victimisation from them – then here are some other options to consider: